haojustin/foundit/team/AI_CODING.md

 **Zixiao Jin**
 I used ChatGPT to help me create components for my sign-in page, It helps me set all the text boxes, add alerts, and add placeholders.
 It also teaches me how to do navigation stuff using stack navigator.
 I found ChatGPT really helpful in terms of coding for these basic components.

+**Kevin Lavelle:**
+I used Google Bard to help me retrieve the React Native user's location.
+Google Bard recommended an obscure library with with weird dependencies that made the entire project very difficult to manage.
+I was able to get a map feature working, but the coordiantes were wrong and I couldn't moveo utside of the Bay Area.
+I used ChatGPT next to try to write the code.
+It gave me the built-in React Native library and it integrated into the project quickly and easily.
+The dependencies were already built into our project and I was able to get a funcitnoal map into our app.
+ChatGPT did not have the locaiton-based errros the Google Bard code did.